What Is Manic Depression And How Does It Relate To Mental Health?

 Takeaway

-What are the symptoms of a manic depressive personality?
+What are the symptoms of a manic-depressive personality?

-Bipolar disorder is a mental illness that includes several different mood episodes: mania, hypomania, depression, and mixed episodes.
+Manic-depressive illness (bipolar disorder) is a mental illness that includes several different mood episodes: mania, hypomania, depression, and mixed episodes.

 People with bipolar disorder will then experience depressive episodes.
-Depression symptoms include feeling sad or down, change in eating or sleeping patterns, loss of interest in usual activities, feelings of hopelessness, and thoughts of death and suicide.
+Depression symptoms include feeling sad or down, changes in eating or sleeping patterns, loss of interest in usual activities, feelings of hopelessness, and thoughts of death and suicide.

 Individuals with bipolar disorder are found to be at increased risk for suicide.
 It is crucial for those living with bipolar disorder to work with a mental health professional to create a safety plan for suicide prevention.